 Tattoos provide a sort of solution to this problem.
-A tattoo is permanent, and it can be a kind of time capsule that the person can use to capture a feeling, memory, or life philosophy.
+A tattoo is permanent.
+It can be a kind of time capsule used to capture a feeling, memory or life philosophy.

 Looking at it will continuously remind the owner and those around them of this important thing in their life.